The Comeback (American football): Second half

 The Bills got a huge assist to start their comeback on the ensuing kickoff.
 The wind shifted the ball just before it was kicked by Al Del Greco.
 As a result, it became an unintentional squib kick that the Bills line backer Mark Maddox recovered with great field position at midfield.
 Buffalo then drove 50 yards in 10 plays, including a pass to Pete Metzelaars that went right through the hands of linebacker Eddie Robinson, and scored with a 1-yard touchdown run by Davis, cutting the deficit to 35–10 when the extra point was added.
 On the drive, Reich completed a 24-yard pass to tight end Metzelaars and a 16-yard strike to Andre Reed, while Davis kept the drive going with a 5-yard run on fourth down and 2 before finishing it off with a touchdown run with 8:52 left in the 3rd quarter.

 The Bills were still behind by 25 points.
 Steve Christie, Buffalo's kicker, recovered his own kickoff; Levy said that the play was an error, and not a planned onside kick.
-Bills scored on the fourth play of their ensuing drive with Reich's 38-yard touchdown pass to wide receiver Don Beebe.
+The Bills scored on the fourth play of their ensuing drive with Reich's 38-yard touchdown pass to wide receiver Don Beebe.
 On the play, Beebe's left foot went partially out of bounds due to momentum caused by a shove by cornerback Jerry Gray prior to Beebe then getting open for the catch.
 Had the officials noted the foot on the line, this would have been grounds for a penalty as illegal touching of the football.
 At the time, the NFL did not have any replay challenge system to challenge the call.
 The extra point made the score 35–17 with 7:46 left in the third quarter.

 Houston was then forced to punt for the first time in the game on their next drive, and Greg Montgomery's 25-yard kick gave Buffalo the ball at their own 41-yard line.
 Reich started out the ensuing drive with an 18-yard completion to James Lofton.
 Davis gained 20 yards on a screen pass and then Reich threw a 26-yard touchdown pass to Reed, trimming the lead (after making the extra point) to 35–24.
 In a span of 10 minutes in the third quarter, the Bills had run 18 plays, gained 176 yards, and scored 21 points, while holding the Oilers' offense to 3 plays for 3 yards.